nixer-io/nixer-io.github.io/pwned-check.md

 ---
 layout: page
 homepage: true
-short_title: Pwned Check
+short_title: "Module: Pwned Check"
 order: 13
+side_menu: true
 permalink: /pwned-check/
 ---

-# Suspicious credentials check
+# Suspicious Credentials Check

 This module provides functionality of checking if the credentials being used for login attempt have been compromised in a data breach, in other words '_pwned_', hence the module's name.